Extending Erd\H{o}s- Beck's theorem to higher dimensions: Higher dimensions

-Assume any collection of flats whose sum of dimensions less than $d$ does not contain more than $\beta n$ points of $S$, we will show that $H_S(\R^d)\gtrsim n^d$.
+We now proceed to the proof of theorem \ref{thm_d_dim}.
+The overall strategy is similar to that of the 3 dimensional cases presented in the previous section: Assume any collection of flats whose sum of dimensions less than $d$ does not contain more than $\beta n$ points of $S$, we will show that $H_S(\R^d)\gtrsim n^d$.
 By Beck's theorem \ref{Beck}, if no hyperplane contains more than $\beta_d n$ points, the space is saturated and we are done.
 So assume there is some $\beta_dn$-rich hyperplane $P_1$.
 If $H_S(P_1)\geq \gamma_{d-1}|P_1\cap S|^{d-1}\gtrsim n^{d-1}$, we can apply theorem \ref{E-B_d_dim} as now we have a rich saturated hyperplane.
 Otherwise, by Beck's theorem, $P_1$ contains some $(\beta_d|S\cap P_1|)$- rich hyperplane $P_2$ (which is of dimension $d-2$).
 Again by Beck's theorem, either $P_2$ is saturated or it contains some rich hyperplane.
 Repeating this argument, we end up with a $c_1n$-rich $\gamma_k$-saturated $k$-flat for some constant $c_1$ and $k\leq d-1$.

 By our assumption, this flat contains at most $\beta n$ points.
 Excluding this flat we are left with at least $(1-\beta)n$ points.
 Hence we can find another rich and saturated flat.
 Repeating this argument, we end up with a collection of rich saturated flats $\{F_1,\dots, F_k\}$ whose sum of dimensions is greater than or equal to $d$.